 The desired outcomes highlight four aspects of paid work: access to work, the financial return from work, the safety of the working environment and the balance between work and other areas of life.

 For most people, income from paid work is the main factor determining their material standard of living.
-On average, about two-thirds of total household income is derived directly from labour market income, and the figure is substantially greater for most households.48 Income saved during their working life contributes to the standard of living of many retired people.
+Wage and salary income makes up around two-thirds of the total income received by New Zealanders aged 15 years and over.57 Income saved during their working life contributes to the standard of living of many retired people.

 The social and personal dimensions of paid work are both important.
 Ideally, work should not only be materially rewarding but it should contribute to other aspects of wellbeing.
 Meeting challenges at work can contribute to a sense of satisfaction and self-worth.
 Paid work is more likely to be satisfying where people can find employment to match their skills and abilities.

 Social contact is an important part of wellbeing.
 For many people, much of their social contact is through their jobs.
-People often gain a sense of belonging or identity from their jobs, recognising themselves and others because of the organisation they work for or the type of work they do.
+People often gain a sense of belonging or identity from their jobs, identifying themselves and others through the organisation they work for or the type of work they do.

 Conversely, unemployment can isolate people from society and cause them to lose self-confidence.
-Unemployment is associated with poorer mental and physical health, and lower levels of satisfaction with life.49
+Unemployment is associated with poorer mental and physical health, and lower levels of satisfaction with life.58

 The quality of work is critically important.
 A meaningful job can enhance people’s satisfaction with their work.
 An unsafe job, on the other hand, places people’s wellbeing at risk.

 Work can also be stressful.
 People may be required to work longer hours than they want to or need to.
 The desired outcomes acknowledge that wellbeing is best served by maintaining a balance between paid work and other aspects of life including spending time with family and friends, taking part in leisure and recreational activities, and doing unpaid work such as housework and voluntary work.
 Where that balance lies will differ from person to person.

 Five indicators are used in this chapter.
-They are: unemployment, employment, median hourly earnings, workplace injury claims and satisfaction with work-life balance.
+They are: the unemployment rate, the employment rate, median hourly earnings, work-related injury claims and satisfaction with work-life balance.

-Both the unemployment and the employment rates are affected by several factors, including economic conditions and the availability of work, migration flows, people’s qualifications and abilities, and their decisions on whether to undertake paid work.
+Both the unemployment and the employment rates are affected by several factors, including economic conditions and the availability of work, migration flows, people’s qualifications and abilities, family responsibilities, and personal decisions.

-The third indicator measures median hourly earnings from waged and salaried employment.
-The level of financial return from paid employment independent of the number of hours worked, is a key determinant of the standard of living that people can attain.
+The third indicator is median hourly earnings from waged and salaried employment.
+The level of financial return from paid employment, independent of the number of hours worked, is a key determinant of the standard of living that people can attain.

-The fourth indicator is the rate of workplace injury claims per 1,000 full-time equivalent employees.
+The fourth indicator is the rate of work-related injury claims per 1,000 full-time equivalent employees.
 Workplace safety is important in its own right, but may also be a proxy for the quality of employment.
-Jobs should not pose an unreasonable risk to people’s lives or physical wellbeing.
+Jobs should not pose an unreasonable risk to people’s lives, or their physical or mental wellbeing.

-The final indicator measures the proportion of the population in paid employment who are satisfied with their work-life balance.
+The final indicator is the proportion of the population in paid employment who are satisfied with their work-life balance.